 James F. T. Bugental

 Outside of existential-humanistic psychology, Bugental’s influence is not as well known as that of Rollo May and Irvin Yalom, but it is no less significant.
 Bugental, himself, was influenced greatly by May.
-In fact, it was May that first drew him to existential psychology and led him to identifying the label of existential-humanistic therapy.
-While Bugental contributed significant writing and theory developments to existential-humanistic psychology, the videos of him doing therapy are an equally important contributions as they provide excellent demonstrations and discussions of existential-humanistic therapy.
+In fact, it was May that first drew him to existential psychology and led him to identify the label of existential-humanistic therapy.
+While Bugental contributed significant writing and theory developments to existential-humanistic psychology, the videos of him doing therapy are equally important contributions as they provide excellent demonstrations and discussions of existential-humanistic therapy.

 Early in my career, I was blessed to meet and train under Bugental and Myrtle Heery, who has carried on the tradition of his trainings.
 This opportunity was approximately one-year after he suffered a stroke that has impacted much of his life, including some of his cognitive abilities.
 However, Bugental still was involved in the training process, largely through providing therapy demonstrations and interviews.
 In many ways, this provided the ideal situation to demonstrate the incredible power of his approach to therapy.
-Because of the stroke, he could not be overly cognitive, but rather had to stay in the moment, which was the essence of his approach.
+Because of the stroke, he could not be overly cognitive but rather had to stay in the moment, which was the essence of his approach.
 Bugental’s presence, attentiveness, and concern was the therapy.
 What occurred to me was that Bugental is more effective as a therapist through his non-verbals, which display his compassion and attentiveness, than many therapists are with their entire arsenals of therapeutic technique.

 This example embodies the metaphor of Carl Rogers (1980) that therapy is about “A Way of Being.”
 While many therapists decrease their effectiveness by trying too hard or becoming overly focused on technique, Bugental is able to display that the most effective therapy is often about a way of being with people that is healing.
 While much of this seems more humanistic or Rogerian in perspective, part of what distinguishes it is the frame of reference that includes attentiveness to existential issues.

 In recent times, theory, especially abstract theory, has come under attack.
 The question often emerges as to ‘what is the purpose of it?’ and ‘How does it help anything?’
-These are an important questions.
+These are important questions.
 Surely, if there is no benefit to abstraction it is best disregarded.
 Based on this critique, instructors are commonly now urged to make sure their teaching is practical and involves direct application.
 However, this is a rather naive position.
 Abstraction, often because it is better able to stimulate the emotions, impacts one’s way of being and one’s way of perceiving.
 The rather disheartening changes in the field of psychology that devalue abstract thought narrow one’s perception and understanding of the human experience.

 Bugental is the existential thinker who best embodies this.
 When watching his therapy demonstrations it is amazing how simple it often appears.
 Yet, for any well-schooled therapist, it is evident that his approach is far from simple.
-It is the broader awareness, which guided his way of being, that helps for him to be effective in a seemingly simplistic manner.
+It is the broader awareness, which guided his way of being, that helped him to be effective in a seemingly simplistic manner.
 A therapist who merely tries to mimic this approach without the foundation of understanding would not be nearly as effective.

 In getting to know Bugental’s approach, his books are very helpful.
 However, to truly understand Bugental’s approach I recommend watching his recorded therapy demonstrations.
 The videos are available in some university libraries and many can be purchased through Psychotherapy.net.